For the Middle Grades (6-7)

 STEM education means many things to many people.
 We are using the Arizona STEM Network’s STEM Immersion Matrix to help guide our implementation of STEM at PFFS-Downtown.
-Students will be taught through integrated/interdisciplinary curriculum that incorporates science, technology, engineering and math in real world project based units.
-Teachers will act as facilitators who support student learning through guided inquiry.
-STEM education at PFFS-Downtown will be about producing students who can tackle the real world challenges faced by the larger community.
-Our students will be practiced problem solvers who think creatively and analytically; who propose solutions both in the classroom and the community.
-By embedding our STEM curriculum in real world societal challenges we will mold engaged citizens who are committed to the collective good.
+Students are taught through integrated/interdisciplinary curriculum that incorporates science, technology, engineering and math in real world project based units.

 Teachers act as facilitators who support student learning… Read More

 In June 2013 we began the first stage of curriculum development for the new school by taking a team of nine educators from PFFS-University and City High School to San Diego to participate in the High Tech High, three-day ‘Summer Institute‘.
 Between August 2013 and January 2014 this team worked together on five additional, ‘weekend’...
 Read more »